🎉 Get up to $1,000 in stock when you fund a new Active Invest account.* Learn more

 What Is Cash Settlement in Options?

-Cash settlement may be used in options trading because it allows traders to speculate on the price movement of securities without actually having to own or hold the underlying assets.
-This can be particularly useful for traders looking to hedge their positions or who want to avoid the risks associated with holding the underlying assets.
+Cash settlement may be used in options trading because it allows traders to speculate on the price movement of securities without having to actually own or hold the underlying assets.
+This can be particularly useful for traders looking to hedge their positions or who want to avoid the potential market risks associated with holding the underlying assets.

-As noted above, cash settlement refers to a settlement method where the buyer of an option contract receives the cash difference between the strike price and the current market price of the underlying security.
-This is in contrast to the more traditional method of physical settlement, where the buyer of the option contract would receive the underlying security upon exercise.
+Cash settlement refers to a settlement method where the buyer of an option contract receives the cash difference between the strike price and the current market price of the underlying security.
+This is in contrast to the more traditional method of physical settlement, where the buyer of the option contract receives the underlying security upon exercise.
+Physical delivery and cash settlement are the two primary methods for settling a contract in options trading.

-When trading options, there are two primary methods for settling the contract: physical delivery and cash settlement.
-In physical delivery, the buyer of the option receives the underlying asset, such as a stock or commodity, when the option is exercised.
+With physical delivery, the buyer of the option may receive, as an example, the shares of an equity or physical commodity when the option is exercised.
 Most listed equity options contracts are settled with the actual delivery of shares.

-On the other hand, cash settlement allows the buyer of an option to receive the value of the underlying asset in the form of cash when the option is exercised.
-This means that the buyer does not receive the stock or commodity but receives an amount of cash equal to the value of the underlying asset when the option is exercised.
-Often, equity index and binary options are cash-settled.
+On the other hand, cash settlement allows the buyer of an option to receive the value of the underlying asset (per the contract terms) in the form of cash when the option is exercised rather than a stock or commodity.
+Equity index and binary options are often cash-settled.

 How Does Cash Settlement Work?